LeonLH/CodingLog/CodingLog201811.md

 - [] KMP implementation.

 1. [TBD] Think about the relationship of algorithms learning and the leetcode practicing, How to deal with the relationship between the two parties.
-	* This week, I use the time for coding to read the algorithms book, so the counts of leetcode didn't increase.
+	* This week, I take the time to read the algorithms book, so the counts of leetcode didn't increase.

-2. [TBD] How to make each line of date to be a header of md file.
+2. [D] How to make each line of date to be a header of md file.
 In other words, how to add '###' to each line of date with very few operations.
 Maybe it need to use tool of awk/sed/grep.

 3. Always, we are talking about efficiency, but efficiency can not be high at the very beginning, We need to practice to improve it.
 So be patient, things take time.